 Seiko Samurai Prospex Stainless Steel Automatic Diver’s Watch

-The Seiko Samurai Prospex Stainless Steel Automatic Dive Watch is a silver-tone stainless steel, 200-meter water-resistant diver’s watch with a black and gray uni-directional bezel.
+The Seiko Samurai Prospex Stainless Steel Automatic Dive Watch is silver-tone stainless steel, 200-meter water-resistant diver’s watch with a black and gray uni-directional bezel.

 It consists of 23 jewels and runs with a Japanese automatic movement with self and automatic winding capabilities that has a power reserve of approximately 41 hours.

 On its black dial are luminescent hands and hour markers, minute markers, and a date display.
-Its dial window is made of hardlex crystal.
+Its dial window is made of Hardlex crystal.